HIPAA Shield.

 A medical assistant pastes a chart note into ChatGPT to summarize.
 A biller drafts an appeal letter with claim details.
 A front desk coordinator cleans up a sensitive patient email.
 Nobody flagged any of it as a problem.
 It didn't feel like a breach — it felt like being resourceful.

 Under HIPAA, every one of those moments is a potentially reportable disclosure to a third party without a Business Associate Agreement.
-Consumer ChatGPT, consumer Claude, consumer Gemini, consumer Copilot — none of them sign BAAs at the default tier.
+The major consumer AI chat tools do not sign BAAs at their default tier.
 The paste is the breach.

 The intervention has to happen at the moment of the choice, not in retrospect during an audit.
 That's the browser.
 That's what HIPAA Shield does.